zopefoundation/zc.ngi/README.txt

   connection before set_handler was called on the client, the input sent by the server was lost.

+- By default, calling close on a connection could caause already written data not to be sent.
+Now, don't close connections until data passed to write or writelines as, at least, been passed to the underlying IO system (e.g. socket.send).

+  (This means the undocumented practive of sending zc.ngi.END_OF_DATA to write is now deprecated.)

 ====================
 2.0.0a3 (2010-07-22)
 ====================